 - Nikon D7500 (DSLR): The D7500 is a good camera for Milky Way photography in the APS-C reflex range.
 It’s cheaper but can’t beat the low light performance of the Nikon mirrorless Z50.
 Pair lens suggested: Tokina AT-X 11-20mm f/2.8 AF Pro DX.

 - Canon 7D Mark II (DSLR): One of the best Astro-cameras for shooting the Milky Way from Canon.
-If the 5D Mark IV doesn’t fit in your budget, this is a very good quality-price option.
+If the 5D Mark IV doesn’t fit in your budget, this option offers you good quality for a decent price.
 Pair lens suggested: Tokina AT-X 11-20mm f/2.8 AF Pro DX.

 Best Micro 4/3 Cameras for Milky Way

-Most of the photographers agree that Micro four-thirds cameras aren’t the best cameras for Milky Way photography, especially because of their poorer performance in low-light situations and, secondly, for the fewer options of cheap and fast wide-angle lenses.
+Most photographers agree that Micro four-thirds cameras aren’t the best cameras for Milky Way photography, especially because of their poorer performance in low-light situations, and, secondly, because of the fewer options for cheap and fast wide-angle lenses.